 To find out where your community falls on the issue, carefully read your local zoning ordinance.
 You can obtain a copy from your city or county clerk’s office or your public library.

 Zoning ordinances are worded in many different ways to limit businesses in residential areas.
 Some are extremely vague, allowing “customary home-based occupations.”
 Others allow homeowners to use their houses for a broad but, unfortunately, not very specific list of business purposes--for example, “professions and domestic occupations, crafts and services.”
 Still others contain a detailed list of approved occupations, such as “law, dentistry, medicine, music lessons, photography, cabinetmaking.”
 Whether inventing falls within one of these categories is often unclear--meaning it may be difficult or impossible to know for sure whether your local zoning ordinance bars home inventing businesses.

-Ordinances that permit home-based businesses typically include detailed regulations on how you can carry out your business activities.
-These regulations vary widely, but the most common types limit car and truck traffic and restrict the number of employees who can work at your house on a regular basis (indeed, some prohibit employees altogether.)
+Ordinances that permit home-based businesses typically include detailed language on how you can carry out your business activities.
+These vary widely, but the most common types limit car and truck traffic and restrict the number of employees who can work at your house on a regular basis (indeed, some prohibit employees altogether.)

 If you’re already in a development that bars home workplaces, you may be able to avoid problems if you’re unobtrusive and your neighbors are unaware you have a home workplace.
 However, the best course may be to seek to change the CC&Rs.
-Most homeowners’ associations rule through a board of directors whose members are elected by all the members of the association.
+Most HOAs rule through a board of directors whose members are elected by all the members of the association.
 Lobby members of the board about changing the rules to permit home workplaces.
-If that fails, another strategy is for you and like-minded neighbors to try to get seats on the board and gain a voice in policymaking.
+If that fails, another strategy is for you and like-minded neighbors to try to get seats on the board and gain a voice in policy-making.

 Theoretically, your landlord could evict you if you violate such a lease provision.
 However, in practice, few landlords want to evict their tenants.
-Most don’t care what you do on your premises as long as it doesn’t disturb your neighbors, create noise, pollution or landlord liability or cause damage.
+Most will not care what you do on your premises as long as it doesn’t disturb your neighbors, create noise, pollution, or liability, or cause damage.
 Keep up good neighbor relations to prevent complaints.